Serka-M/mmlong2/msc/mmlong2-faq.md

 * A more streamlined method for providing custom genomes to the workflow will be part of a future release.

 #### What about eukaryotic or viral genomes?
-* At the moment, mmlong2 does not feature recovery of viral or eukaryotic genomes.
+* At the moment, mmlong2 does not recover viral nor eukaryotic genomes.
 * Expansion of the binning features, however, is planned for future releases.

 [//]: # (Written by Mantas Sereika)